mcjojos/iban-generator/README.md

 ## Requirements
-The IBAN generator is written in Java 8 as a Maven project Therefor you will need Java 8 and maven to build it.
+The IBAN generator is written in Java 8 as a Maven project Therefore you will need Java 8 and maven to build it.

 ## How do I use it?
 - You can import the project as a maven dependency like that